Guide to moving up to secondary school

 Removing your child from a waiting list

 If you are happy with the school your child has been offered, but you do not tell us to remove them from a waiting list, you risk losing your child’s original offer.
-This is because we assume any child on a waiting list would prefer that school above any other.
+This is because we assume any child on a waiting list would prefer that school above any other and we take the place as we make the higher preference offer.

-If your child remains on a waiting list and a place becomes available, we must remove your child’s original offer to make the new offer.
-The school we remove from your child will then be offered to another child from the waiting list, so we will not be able to offer it back to your child.
+The school place we remove from your child will then be offered to another child from the waiting list, so we will not be able to offer it back to your child.
+We will not give you a choice between 2 schools.

 Finding out your child’s waiting list position

-If your child is on a Buckinghamshire school’s waiting list, we will periodically tell you their waiting list position by email.
+If your child is on a Buckinghamshire school’s waiting list, you will be notified of their waiting list position on the following dates:

 If your child is on the waiting list for a school outside Buckinghamshire, you need to contact that Local Authority directly to find out your child’s waiting list position.